 - Wells Fargo Propel American Express® Card: 3x points on gas purchases

-- Blue Cash Preferred® Card from American Express: 3% back at U.S gas stations
+- Blue Cash Preferred® Card from American Express: 3% cash back at U.S gas stations

 - Bank of America® Cash Rewards credit card: 3% cash back up to $2,500 in combined purchases each quarter

 Traveling by plane?
 Pick up a card with the right travel benefits.

 If you’re traveling by plane, you may want to focus on entirely different selections of cards altogether.
 Why?
 Because some of the best travel credit cards on the market offer insanely valuable frequent flyer perks such as Global Entry or TSA Pre✓® access which allow you to skip the lengthiest lines at airport security, VIP airport lounge access, airline credits good for checked bags and travel incidentals and more.

 If you hate the idea of waiting in boring airport lines or you plan to travel overseas for the holidays, a card that offers credit for Global Entry or TSA Pre✓® should be your top priority.
 Some of our favorite rewards cards that offer this benefit include:

 - The Platinum Card® from American Express